 What Causes Posterior Impingement Syndrome?

-Posterior impingement can be caused by numerous reasons.
-The most common is bone malformation, repeated trauma in plantarflexion (footballers, dancers, kicking sports), rolling ankle.
+The most common cause of posterior impingement is bone malformation, continual trauma in plantarflexion (footballers, dancers, kicking sports) and rolling ankle.

 How is Posterior Impingement Syndrome Diagnosed?

 Your Physiotherapist can diagnose the pathology through a thorough verbal and physical assessment.
 They may also refer onwards for an X-Ray or Ultrasound for further assessment if they feel it is beneficial.